 - ID Cards will be issued to Contractors on successful completion of induction training.

-- ID Cards will be issued to Contractors who are listed on the PCS Contractor Register / Panel, prior to commencing any works at the University.
+- ID Cards will be issued to Contractors who are listed on the Infrastructure Services - Facilities Contractor Register / Panel, prior to commencing any works at the University.

 - ID Cards are to be displayed at ALL times whilst on University property and MUST be presented on demand by Security or University personnel.